hanifbhuian/hanifbhuian.github.io/_pages/cv.md

 ## Professional Summary

 <p style="text-align: justify;">
-GIS and Remote Sensing professional with expertise in forest fire monitoring, mapping and geospatial analysis.
-Skilled in organizing and managing projects, analyzing, and reporting statistical and GIS-based data for environmental applications, with proficiency in Python, ArcGIS Pro, Google Earth Engine, QGIS, and other remote sensing tools.
+GIS and Remote Sensing professional with expertise in geospatial analysis including environmental monitoring and mapping.
+Skilled in organizing and managing projects, surveying, analyzing, and reporting statistical and GIS-based data for environmental applications, with proficiency in Python, ArcGIS/Online, Google Earth Engine, QGIS, and other remote sensing tools.
 </p>

 ---